Notes on the linearity defect and applications: Short exact sequences involving Koszul modules

 This desired conclusion follows. \end{proof}

-The following result generalizes a well-known fact about modules with linear free resolution. \begin{cor}[Green, Mart\'inez-Villa {\cite[Proposition 5.5]{GM}}] Let $R$ be a Koszul local ring.
+We also recover the following result of Green and Mart\'inez-Villa \cite[Proposition 5.5]{GM}. \begin{cor} Let $R$ be a Koszul local ring.
 Let $M\neq 0$ be a Koszul $R$-module.
 Then $\mm^i M$ is also a Koszul module for all $i\ge 1$. \end{cor} \begin{proof} It is enough to consider the case $i=1$.
 Look at the exact sequence